 Cultural understandings of love are too often shallow and self-absorbed.
 Love is more than emotion and infatuation.
-Many people could minimize some of the hurt from love by abandoning cultural distortions of it.
+Many people could minimize some of the hurt by abandoning cultural distortions of love.

 Returning dignity and even toughness to love is essential if we hope to stop the tide of broken relationships in our culture.

-Love is a value word
+Love is a value and commitment word

 Loving others must always be based on God’s definition of what is best.

+Love from God’s perspective is self-giving to the point of getting hurt.
 God loved unloving people like us and His choice to love hurt Him.
 Scripture says that, “God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Romans 5:8).
 God’s love for us is the example to follow and the basis for our security when we choose to risk loving others (see: Romans 8:38-39).

 “Who shall separate us from the love of Christ?
 Shall trouble or hardship or persecution or famine or nakedness or danger or sword? ….
 No, in all these things we are more than conquerors through him who loved us.
 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord” (Romans 8:35-39).

 Before entering a love relationship with another person, please be sure to first deeply experience what was written by the apostle John, “And so we know and rely on the love God has for us.
 God is love” (I John 4:16).

 That you will: “See what great love the Father has lavished on us, that we should be called children of God!
 And that is what we are!”
 (I John 3:1).